-9. The Defendant Internet Stores include in their offers for sale and sale listings either identical or substantially similar images registered in the Six Step Photo and the Bead Group Series (collectively "Beadnova Works" hereinafter).
-In some instances, the Defendants either blur or unabashedly include the Beadnova watermark in the infringing images.
+9. The Defendants create numerous Defendant Internet Stores and design them to appear to be selling genuine Plaintiff's products, while selling inferior imitations of Plaintiff's products.
+These Defendant Internet Stores often include in their offers for sale and sale listings either identical or substantially similar images registered in the Six Step Photos and the Bead Group Series (collectively "Beadnova Works" hereinafter).
+In many instances, the Defendants unabashedly include the Beadnova watermark in the infringing images.